RaymondProduction/tutorial-about-asynchrony/generators/README.md

 # Generator
-Generator is special function which give result when call method **next** Generator can stops  and return result, but after result again start.
+Generator is special function which give result when call method **next** Generator can stops  and return result, but after result again continue.

 Generator use keyword **yield** for intermediate result.
-For define generator, use special construction 'function *'
+For define generator, use special construction **"function\*"**

-Example:
+## Example:
 ```js
 function* generateSequence() {
   yield 1;